gjohns03/AT-Web/at_web_offering/discovery.md

 3. "Add a new discussion topic" to let me know that you have logged in.
 4. Make a note if you would like to be added as a Collaborator to the Academic Scheduling Room Request Form.

+###Client Website Responsibilities
+**Copyright, content ownership**
+* All content belongs to the site owner not AT/ITS
+* It is your responsibility to know what can be posted on your website
+* It is your responsibility to know what can be posted on your website, review the Web Pages Policy

+**Privacy/Security**
+* No sensitive data should be stored in Drupal!
+* Do NOT share passwords, manage access careful

+**Accessibility**

+AT provides assistance with accessibility testing but it is the owner’s responsibility to understand requirements and verify the site content meets DPRC requirements.

+**Branding**

+For all public facing sites, you must understand and follow any guidelines from University Communications.